Have you ever found a destination that just feels like home?

 - Visit Lokrum Island.
 If you’re in Dubrovnik, you can’t miss spotting Lokrum out in the harbor.
 This island is a perfect day trip.
 Here’s a guide to spending a day on Lokrum – you can’t stay overnight, so it has to be a day-trip only!

 - Visit Cavtat.
 The town of Cavtat is 45-minutes south of Dubrovnik by boat, and worth exploring too.
 It’s much quieter and less trodden by tourists, and there are some quiet beaches and delicious restaurants to enjoy.
 Here’s a guide to spending a day (or longer) in Cavtat.

 - Explore Bosnia & Herzegovina or Montenegro.
 It’s easy to take a weekend trip to either of Croatia’s southern neighbors from Dubrovnik.
 There are buses that make daily routes, perfect for taking 48-hours in a new country for a change of scenery.
-My guide on visiting Kotor is forthcoming – stay tuned!
+Here’s what to do on a trip to Kotor.